ehayik/maven-archetypes/spring-boot-template/src/main/resources/archetype-resources/HELP.md

 ### Testing

-In our application, we use different types of tests to ensure code quality:
+The generated project adheres to the [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) strategy for ensuring code quality, encompassing three levels from lower to higher as follows:

-- Unit tests for testing individual components in isolation.
+1. Unit tests for testing individual components in isolation.
-- Integration tests for testing the interaction between components.
+2. Integration tests for testing the interaction between components.
-- System tests for testing the application as a whole, in an environment that mimics production.
+3. System tests for testing the application as a whole, in an environment that mimics production.

+Its essential point is that you should have many more low-level tests than high level tests running.

+> The test pyramid is a way of thinking about how different kinds of automated tests should be used to create a balanced
+> portfolio.
+> ~ Martin Fowler

 Here's how you can run them: